-The Vermont History Expo has been in existence since 2000, and has welcomed many different performers, presenters, exhibitors, sponsors, and guests over the years.
-Please enjoy these overviews of previous events as you look forward to our next Expo!
+The Vermont History Expo began in 2000.
+Over its history, it welcomed many different performers, presenters, exhibitors, sponsors, and guests.
+Please enjoy these overviews of the thirteen Expos.

 2012: Vermont in the Civil War